Disclosure: This post was compensated and written in collaboration with Blue Ridge Tools. All opinions are my own.

 I went through my paint stash to determine what color I wanted the outside of the dresser to be.
 Our plan was to give our space a farmhouse feel.
 I also knew that I would be staining the shiplap.
 Therefore, I chose Dixie Belle’s Hurricane Gray.

 Step 1- Measuring Shiplap Wood for the repurposed dresser

 The Hubs got busy cutting the shiplap to the correct size.
 He measured the inside of the cabinet to determine the length and width he would need before he made his cuts.
 He is using my pink tape measure that came in my Blue Ridge Pink Tool Kit!
 This kit has everything you need as a DIYer!

 The shiplap was cut into six pieces.
-Six longer pieces for the bottom and six smaller pieces for each side.
+Six longer pieces for the bottom and six smaller pieces for each side of the former drawer.

-After all the pieces were cut to size, I sanded them lightly with a piece of 220-grit sandpaper.
+After all the pieces were cut to size, I grabbed my orbital sander and sanded them lightly with a piece of 220-grit sandpaper.

 The Hubs added two thin strips of wood he cut from a 1×4 to add to each side to give the shiplap something to attach to.
 The Blue Ridge Battery Operated Screwdriver worked like a charm for this part of the project.

 Then, each piece of shiplap was nailed into place starting with the bottom and finishing with the sides.
 We used the pink hammer that was included in my Blue Ridge Tool Kit.